drhelius/MicroHack/walkthrough/challenge-4/solution.md

 You finally reached the most difficult task!

 The good news is that Azure Container Apps takes care of all of this for you.
-When you set up the ingress for your Container App you did not check the option to allow insecure connections, remember ;)?
-The Container Apps automatically ensures that all traffic to and from your application is encrypted.
-By default, the Container Apps use HTTPS and provide a managed certificate, so there’s no need to obtain and manage your own certificate.
+When you set up the ingress for your Container App you did not check the option to allow insecure connections, remember? ;) Container Apps automatically ensures that all traffic to and from your application is encrypted.

+By default, Container Apps use HTTPS and provide a managed certificate, so there’s no need to obtain and manage your own certificate.
 Additionally, any unencrypted HTTP traffic is automatically redirected to HTTPS, ensuring that all communications are secure — without you needing to do anything extra!

 Remember, you can create custom domains and manage certificates in Azure as well!